apache/spark/UPDATING.md

 When marking a task success/failed in Graph View, its downstream tasks that are in failed/upstream_failed state are automatically cleared.

+### `[core] store_dag_code` has been removed

+While DAG Serialization is a strict requirements since Airflow 2, we allowed users to control where the Webserver looked for when showing the **Code View**.

+If `[core] store_dag_code` was set to `True`, the Scheduler stored the code in the DAG file in the DB (in `dag_code` table) as a plain string, and the webserver just read it from the same table.
+If the value was set to `False`, the webserver read it from the DAG file.

+While this setting made sense for Airflow < 2, it caused some confusion to some users where they thought this setting controlled DAG Serialization.

+From Airflow 2.2, Airflow will only look for DB when a user clicks on **Code View** for a DAG.

 ### Clearing a running task sets its state to `RESTARTING`

 Previously, clearing a running task sets its state to `SHUTDOWN`.
 The task gets killed and goes into `FAILED` state.
 After [#16681](https://github.com/apache/airflow/pull/16681), clearing a running task sets its state to `RESTARTING`.
 The task is eligible for retry without going into `FAILED` state.